chango2/TipCalculator/README.md

 # Pre-work - TipCalculator

-tipCalc is a tip calculator PHP page.
+tipCalc is a tip calculator that calculates amount of tip you want to give.

 Submitted by: Changhwan Oh

-Time spent: 6 hours spent in total
+Time spent: 10 hours spent in total including training.

 ## User Stories